 However, in March of 2015, the regulated states at that point (NJ, Nevada, and Delaware) entered a multi-state agreement that allowed operators to share liquidity.
 This meant that players from all three states could play together, providing significant boost across the board.

 According to the agreement, all states retained the profits deriving from their players, but the agreement created room for new possibilities and paved the way for the future of regulated poker in the US.

-So, to answer the question, you do have to be physically in New Jersey to play on any of the NJ online poker rooms.
+So, to answer the question, you do have to be physically in New Jersey to play on any of the NJ online poker sites.
 However, you can play against the same players and participate in the same tournaments from Delaware and Nevada as well, as long as the room you play on is available in these other states.

-You can download the software for any online poker room in NJ without problems.
+You can download the software for any online poker site in NJ without problems.
 Simply visit the site of the operator, find the download link, and get the file.
 The download should not take more than a couple of minutes to complete, after which you can install the software on your computer and start playing.

 The good news is that you do not actually have to be in NJ to either download the software or open an account.
 So, if you are planning a trip, you can prepare everything ahead of time and be ready to kick things off once you enter the state.

 Similar rules apply to mobile apps.
 You can download and install them to your phone without any restrictions.